 Dave, formerly the Head of Learning at D.E.
 Shaw and the VP of Learning Strategy and Performance at Xerox, shared how he identified a working group of influencers in a previous role to hear their feedback about what onboarding should look like and to mobilize them around a new initiative.
 These were respected and sought after individuals.
-According to Dave, these influencers ultimately served as a source of sharing information about the initiative to the new hires and managers.
+According to Dave, who is now the VP, Career Management Principal with the employment agency Right Management, these influencers ultimately served as a source of sharing information about the initiative to the new hires and managers.

 The following are other key points from the interview.

 One of Dave’s most profound work experiences was working on a

 health initiative training for developing nations as part of a consulting project.
 He and his colleagues worked with some 50 people from these different countries’ health ministries to help them digitize their respective nation’s health systems.
 A three-day training workshop in Pretoria, South Africa provided the participants with the skills to strengthen their health information systems.

 One of the key goals of the training in South Africa was to mobilize the workshop participants with the tools to teach their colleagues when they returned to their home countries.

 According to Dave, the key to success is realistic practice.
 “It is important that people have the opportunity to practice the new knowledge and skills in a realistic way so they can then teach others,” he said.
 “We don’t know what it looks like when they go back to their countries, so during the workshop we try to simulate what they will encounter.”